Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 • Universal pre-K initiatives

-• Subsidies for low-income families
+• Subsidies and financial assistance for low-income families

 Quality Standards and Funding